ElektraInitiative/libelektra/src/libgetenv/README.md

  * `--elektra:key=value`:
    set a key/value below root to be preferred (in proc-namespace)

-Note that keys can contain / to form hierarchies.
+Note that keys can contain / to form hierarchies, e.g. `--elektra-name=app/profile`

+Note that the options are available in three different variants:

+1. as commandline parameter: `--elektra-<option>`,
+   which are *not* passed through exec(3) calls.
+1. as environment variable: `ELEKTRA_<OPTION>`.
+   which might be passed through exec(3) calls, but are removed by clearenv(3) calls.
+1. as Elektra KDB entry: `/env/options/<option>`,
-Also note that all options can also be set below `/env/options/<option>` e.g. `kdb set user/env/options/clearenv` to clear the environment for all applications started by that user (note that at least `PATH` should to be set using `kdb set user/env/fallback/PATH "/bin:/usr/bin"` then).
+   which are the way to achieve an option to be enabled for every application. e.g. `kdb set user/env/options/clearenv` to clear the environment for all applications started by that user (note that at least `PATH` should to be set using `kdb set user/env/fallback/PATH "/bin:/usr/bin"` then).

 ## CONTEXT